 - Allows parallel builds

-- An open-source tool that is available to all organisations free of charge
+- An open-source tool that is available to all organizations free of charge

 - Bundled with over 1500 plugins that extend its functionality